Orange County Disability & Incapacity Planning

 Your estate plan must also anticipate the possibility that you will need legal assistance during your lifetime, should you ever become unable to manage your own affairs.

 Once a person becomes incapacitated, they are legally unable to make financial, investment, or business or management decisions for themselves.
 But the bills still need to be paid, investments and properties still need to be managed and tax returns still need to be filed.

 An incapacitated person is also unable to make their own healthcare decisions.
 And because of patient privacy laws, their loved ones may be denied access to medical information during a crisis situation and end up in court fighting over what medical treatment they should, or should not, receive.

 Medical and financial powers of attorney allow you to choose someone you trust to make decisions on your behalf.

-It is essential that the proper planning is already in place that gives legal authority to someone you trust to step in, and that we make such a time as easy as possible for both you and the people you love.
+It is essential that the proper estate planning in Orange County is already in place that gives legal authority to someone you trust to step in, and that we make such a time as easy as possible for both you and the people you love.

 Furthermore, with the passage of years, legal documents can become stale and must be regularly updated in order to be effective and honored by institutions.

 At Morgan Law Group, we place an emphasis on comprehensive incapacity planning to ensure that your documents all work together as an integrated plan that will actually work as intended during this vulnerable time.